CitrineInformatics/gemd-docs/docs/faq.md

 ## I'm following the documentation, but still having validation problems when using the Citrine Platform.

-Citrine's implementation of this data model is still a work in progress.
+The implementation of GEMD on the current Citrine Platform is not 100% as described here.
-You may see your issue documented in [Known Limitations](../known-limitations).
+Check out [Known Limitations](../known-limitations) or contact your Citrine representative for help.

 ## Where do I store statistics about my measurements?